apache/storm/docs/flux.md

       * A list of spouts, each identified by a unique ID
       * A list of bolts, each identified by a unique ID
       * A list of "stream" objects representing a flow of tuples between spouts and bolts
+      * (Optional) A list of "workerHooks", each identifed by a unique ID
   4. **OR** (A JVM class that can produce a `org.apache.storm.generated.StormTopology` instance:
       * A `topologySource` definition.